Skip to main content

 English language requirements

-• Completed secondary or higher education (tertiary) studies recognised by the university in an approved English-speaking country.
+• Completed secondary or higher education (tertiary) studies recognised by the University in an approved English-speaking country.

-If English is not your first language you may be able to prove English proficiency with an approved English skills test taken within two years of commencing the course.
+If English is not your first language, you may be able to prove English proficiency with an approved English skills test taken within two years of commencing the course.

-• IELTS score: a minimum result of 7.0 overall and a minimum result of 6.0 in each band.
+• IELTS score: A minimum result of 7.0 overall and a minimum result of 6.0 in each band.

-• TOEFL - IBT score: a minimum result of 96 overall including a minimum result of 17 in Reading, Listening and Speaking and 19 in Writing.
+• TOEFL - IBT score: A minimum result of 96 overall, including a minimum result of 17 in Reading, Listening and Speaking and 19 in Writing.

 Recognition of Prior Learning